-Summer is rough on a lawn.
 Patchy dead spots can come from all sorts of directions, including fungal diseases such as brown patch and rust, animal digging, grub damage, dog urine and plain, old heat and drought.
-Whatever the cause, late summer through early fall is prime time to patch the patchiness.
+These conditions leave your yard looking the worse for wear.

 Here’s the process: